sst/sst/www/docs/learn/create-a-new-project.md

 The `sst dev` command starts up the [Live Lambda Dev](../live-lambda-development.md) environment.
 :::

-The first time you run `sst dev` it can take around 5 minutes to set everything up.
+The first time you run `sst dev` in a new AWS region and account, it can take around 5 minutes to set everything up.

 ---